Baby proofing is one of the first things every parent should do when preparing for the arrival of baby!

 - baby gate

 - bath tub spout cover

 Baby Proofing Printable Checklist

-There can be a lot of stuff to remember when it comes to baby proofing, which is why I created this fun little printable!
+There can be a lot of stuff to remember when it comes to baby proofing, which is why we created this fun little printable!

 Baby proofing can be a time-consuming job, but it's definitely worth it in the long run.
 Not only is your baby safe, it will also keep them from getting into everything!